xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 {% include toc icon="table" title="Cisco 8000 Packet Generator" %}

 # Introduction
-This article aims to document Cisco 8000 and Silicon One packet generator functionality introduced with IOS XR 24.2.11.
+This article aims to document Cisco 8000 and Silicon One packet generator functionality introduced in IOS XR 24.2.11.
 The built-in packet generator can be used for troubleshooting purposes or to perform network diagnostics without the need of external traffic generator.

 # Implementation